What Does Organic Mean?

 What does “Organic” mean?

 That depends.
 In a general sense, it refers to living things produced in a natural environment without the aid of man-made synthetics.
 In the US, a food product called “organic” legally must contain at least 95% organic ingredients, not counting added water and salt.
-A non-food product that is not USDA certified organic, such as a body care product, has no such legal requirements.
+Unfortunately, a non-food product, such as a body care product has no such legal requirements.
 It can contain just about anything, including chemical preservatives, fragrance oils, detergents and other synthetic ingredients.

 You’d think so, but—no. For example, here are some ingredients found in a product that’s described as “100% Organic”: sodium cocoyl glutamate, oleamidopropyl betaine, polyglyceryl-4 caprate, coco-glucoside, glyceryl oleate...these ingredients are in no way organic.
 Caveat emptor: buyer beware.

-What about organic body care products in health food stores and natural supermarkets—they’re subject to some sort of regulation, aren’t they?
+What about "organic" body care products in health food stores, natural supermarkets, drugstores and giant online and big box retailers—they’re subject to some sort of regulation, aren’t they?

 Not at all.
 Check out this statement from Utne Reader:

-Unfortunately, because the government has failed to step in and enforce the federal organic law, the marketplace has been flooded with synthetic chemical personal care products that are masquerading as organic.
-Some companies even go so far as to use the word “organic” in their company names and use the phrase “certified organic” on their packages.
+Unfortunately, because the government failed to step in and enforce the federal organic law, for years the marketplace has been flooded with synthetic chemical personal care products that are masquerading as organic.
+Some manufacturers of synthetic personal care products even go so far as to use the word “organic” in their company names and use the phrase “certified organic” on their packages, web sites and catalogs.
 This is just plain wrong.